 Inspired by my Favorite 2020 Gif

-I’ve used this gif quite a lot this year.
+I’ve used this gif quite a lot since 2020.
 Have you?

 Behold: the 3D Dumpster

 My first dumpster fire print was horribly complicated, and for some reason involved a battery pack, RC motor and more than 10 hours of print time.
 It’s was fun project, but not one you can churn out by the dozen for friends.
 (If you’re interested, the first one was modified from this Adafruit project.)

 So after I got comfortable with Tinkercad, I made this one…

 Simple.
 Cute.
 Easy to replicate.

 It’s also a little rough, but I’ve improved my printing abilities since 2020.

 Do you have a 3d printer?
 Fantastic!
 You can find the 2022 Dumpster on Printables.com and print one for yourself and your friends.
 I’m sharing it for free!

 This file is for YOUR PERSONAL USE ONLY.
 You are not allowed to sell my little dumpster.